Umbrella company payslips – what is the Apprenticeship Levy?

 On your umbrella payslip, you may notice an entry under ’employment costs’, or something similar.

-By law, your umbrella company must deduct Employers’ National Insurance Contributions and the Apprenticeship Levy from their employees’ pay.
+Your umbrella company must deduct Employers’ National Insurance Contributions and the Apprenticeship Levy from their employees’ pay by law.

 You may wonder why you – as a worker – are paying ’employers’ costs’ at all.